Minimum Safety & Hygiene Standards for Pet Grooming Salons in India

 Handling & Restraint Standards

-Restraint is safety, not force.
+Restraint is about safety, not force.
+Minimum rules include:

 Never leave a pet unattended on a table.